ayturulyumer/ReadSpace/README.md

 - Add or remove books from wishlist.

 ### Upcoming Features (In Progress)
-- **Search Bar**: Allow users to search for books by title or author.
-- **Cart with Products**: Implement a shopping cart feature to purchase books.

 - **Integration with Stripe**: Enable users to complete purchases through Stripe.
 - **Order History**: Display past orders for users.
 - **Admin Menu**: Admin section for managing books.